karthik558/setup_hack_env/README.md

 # Setup Hack Environment (Kali/ParrotOS)

-A comprehensive collection of scripts utilized for OSINT, web application security testing, and ethical hacking purposes.
-(Universal)
+This is a diverse collection of scripts used for OSINT, ethical hacking, and web application security testing.
+The scripts cover a range of tasks, from automating daily tasks to driver installation, and are suitable for use on Kali-Linux and ParrotOS.
+The set of tools includes TP-LINK-722N wifi drivers, which can be accessed through the provided instructions, and is cloned from the Ethical-Hacking-Tools repository.
+Contributions and suggestions are always welcome, and bug reports should be directed to the author, with a signature for identification.

 ![](https://img.shields.io/github/license/karthik558/setup_hack_env?style=for-the-badge)
 ![](https://img.shields.io/github/forks/karthik558/setup_hack_env?style=for-the-badge)